titarenko/OAuth2/readme.md

 ## Contributors ##

 - Constantin Titarenko (started development, defined library structure, released initial version)
-- Andrew Semack (helped a lot with improvements on configuration, as well as with extending list of supported services by implementing their clients)
+- Andrew Semack (helped a lot with improvements on configuration as well as with extending list of supported services by implementing their clients)

+## Roadmap ##

+- Implement more acceptance tests
+- Increase code coverage by finalizing unit tests

 ## License ##